EmmanuelOloke/wordle/README.md

 The project was built using basic knowledge of HTML, JavaScript and CSS.
 I used two external libraries for animation and toaster notification generation for error/information display (AnimateCSS and ToastrJS respectively).

+It was cool to use JavaScript to dynamically create and populate the DOM with some elements

 The project is hosted on GitHub Pages and here is the [Live Link](https://emmanueloloke.github.io/wordle/)